Bowl game: Ireland

 The championship game of the American Football Ireland Premier Division is called the Shamrock Bowl.
 It is generally held around July or August each year and has been played every year since 1986 except for 2000 & 2020.

 Israel

 The winner of the Israeli Football League is determined every year in the Israel Bowl.
 The first to lift the Becker Trophy was the Jerusalem Lions in 2008.

 Japan

 The championship game between the East Japan and West Japan champions in college football, is known as the Koshien Bowl.
 The top middle school teams also compete in the Koshien Bowl.
 While the pro football championship is known as the Japan X Bowl.
 The winners of the Koshien and Japan X bowls play each other for the Japan National Championship in the Rice Bowl.
 The annual high school football championship game is the Christmas Bowl.

 Netherlands

-The championship game of the Dutch AFBN First (or Premier) Division is called the Tulip Bowl.
+The championship game of the Dutch AFBN First Division is called the Tulip Bowl.
 The first edition was held in 1986.